Elections in Pennsylvania: Gubernatorial elections

 Democrats and Republicans have alternated in the governorship of Pennsylvania every eight years from 1950 to 2010.
 This has been referred to as "the cycle", but it was broken with a Democratic Party win in 2014.
 Pennsylvania has also voted against the party of the sitting president in 19 of the last 21 gubernatorial contests dating back to 1938; Democrats lost 16 of the previous 18 Pennsylvania gubernatorial races with a Democratic president in the White House, a pattern begun in 1860.

 Pennsylvania General Assembly elections

 The Pennsylvania General Assembly is a bicameral legislature, consisting of the Pennsylvania State Senate (the upper house) and the Pennsylvania House of Representatives (lower house).
-Republicans have controlled the state House for all but four years since 1995, and they have controlled the state Senate uninterrupted since 1993.
+Members of the state house serve for 2 year terms, while the term for the state senate is 4 years.
+There are no limits on the amount of terms that members of the state legislature can serve.
+Republicans controlled the state House for all but four years from 1995 until 2023, and they have controlled the state Senate uninterrupted since 1993.